GoMining token Reaches Market Cap of $64.03 Million (GMT)

-GoMining token (CURRENCY:GMT) traded flat against the US dollar during the 24-hour period ending at 18:00 PM ET on March 12th.
-One GoMining token coin can now be purchased for $0.44 or 0.00000702 BTC on major exchanges.
-GoMining token has a market cap of $64.03 million and $2.05 million worth of GoMining token was traded on exchanges in the last day.
-During the last seven days, GoMining token has traded flat against the US dollar.
+GoMining token (GMT) traded flat against the dollar during the 1 day period ending at 10:00 AM E.T. on March 16th.
+GoMining token has a total market capitalization of $64.03 million and $2.05 million worth of GoMining token was traded on exchanges in the last 24 hours.
+In the last week, GoMining token has traded flat against the dollar.
+One GoMining token coin can now be bought for approximately $0.44 or 0.00000702 BTC on popular exchanges.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.